UnosquareCOE/graduate-challenge/java/README.md

   - Spark is a micro web framework that is used to expose API endpoints.
 - [Gson](https://github.com/google/gson)
   - GSON is a framework from google that we use to convert to & from JSON.
+- JUnit version 4

 ## How to: Run Application

 - Please refer to the specific section that matches your machine!
-Windows or macOs/Linux
+Windows or macOS/Linux
-- Please skip sections that you already have the following installed:
+- Please skip Installer sections if you already have the following installed:
   - Java 17
   - Gradle

-#### Installer via Windows
+### Installer via Windows

 1. Install Java 17